Rectal Irrigation Decision Guide

 5. How soon will my patient see symptom improvement with rectal irrigation?

-Everyone patient is different.
+Every patient is different.
 When getting started, some people notice an improvement straight away while others may need to establish the best routine for them over the first 3 months.

 6. Does rectal irrigation contribute to a lazy bowel?